atEverychance/ProjectCR/docs/features/consignors/earnings.md

 - +5% per completed shift
 - Maximum 3 shifts
 - Maximum +15% bonus
-- Applied to all sales
+- Applied to all sales with a volunteer shift

 ### Referral Rewards
 Program: